WaleedGowharji/ORSoftwareTools2014/IntroPython/README.md

 ```

 ## Lecture Instructions
+(You can browse through a HTML rendering of [each individual notebook on nbviewer](http://nbviewer.ipython.org/github/yeesian/ORSoftwareTools2014/tree/master/IntroPython/))

 **README**: Installation instructions to get a working copy of [I]Python up and running with the necessary libraries.